WorldCereal/platform-benchmarks/jp2000_drivers_comparison/analysis.md

 * using files from a local hard drive
 * using a collection on CreoDIAS
-* using SentinelHub on Amazon AWS
+* using SentinelHub's S3 bucket on Amazon AWS

 Global conditions: